PeterMarshall29/book1/jupyternotebooks/basic_ideas_and_definitons.md

 :tags: [remove-output]
 Type code here!
 ````
-The programme evaluates the expression `4 + 7` before sending the result to the character output stream (the screen).
+The program evaluates the expression `4 + 7` before sending the result to the character output stream (to display on the screen).
 ````{exercise-start}
 :class: dropdown
 ````